Bank of China Building (Singapore)

 The Bank of China Building is a development consisting of two skyscrapers located in the central business district of Singapore.
 It is located on 4 Battery Road, adjacent to 6 Battery Road, Maybank Tower, and roughly 100 metres from the Fullerton Hotel.
 The Tower serves as the headquarters for the Bank of China.

+Design

+The original building was designed by Palmer and Turner.
+The building has 16 floors and a height of 200 ft, and according to the Singapore Standard, was designed to look similar to the Bank of China's premises in Shanghai and Hong Kong.

+The building's entrance is flanked by two Chinese lions sculpted from pre-cast stone.
+At the time of opening, the building's basement housed the bank's safe deposit boxes and a car park, while the Bank of China occupied the lowest three and top three floors of the building.
+The lower half of the building was air-conditioned, and the building was the first in Singapore to incorporate a mail chute and document lifts.

 History

-The old block of the Bank of China Building was built in 1954 with a total of 18 floors.
-It was designed by P & T Architects & Engineers Ltd (otherwise known as Palmer and Turner) of Hong Kong.

-The pair of lions guarding the entrance is a work by Rudolfo Nolli.
-The block was the tallest building in the central business district of Singapore, Raffles Place from 1954 till 1974, when it was overtaken by UOB Plaza Two.